SirDarthBacon/2017-Relic-Recovery/README.md

 #2017

 ##Summary##
-This repository contains all electronic documentation of work done for the FTC Team 11587's 2017-2018 season.
+This repository contains all electronic documentation of work done for FTC Team 11587's 2017-2018 season.
 The repository contains the following sub-areas:

 * **Robot_Control_Code:** Control code for the robot and its subsystems.